AkiraTokashiki/Alfredo-Memory-Agent/README.md

 ## Lifecycle: from learning to an explainable packet

-Conceptually, Alfredo's lifecycle can be summarized by this bounded path; it is not the implementation order of every `perceive` turn:
+Conceptually, Memo's lifecycle can be summarized by this bounded path; it is not the implementation order of every `perceive` turn:

 1. **Learn** — extract a candidate preference, fact, or interaction from input and attach its namespace and provenance fields.
 2. **Retrieve** — search active records and rank candidates using the configured retrieval signals.